umbrella-code/standard-distribution/README.md

 Umbrella
 =========

-MVC Framework for PHP using the [Umbrella Framework](http://github.com/umbrella-code/framework).
+PHP Framework for Web Applications using the [Umbrella Framework](http://github.com/umbrella-code/framework).

 ##Installation

 To use Umbrella, simply download the application and run `composer install` from the root directory of your Umbrella installation.

 ##Warning